Working after your studies

 Help and guidance

-The Student Advice Service currently do not offer one to one appointments regarding Graduate Route or other post study visa options as the focus of our advice work is assisting students and applicants with queries relating to their Student visa.
-We provide the following resources and links to help you understand how to apply for this visa:
+The Student Advice Service currently does not offer one-to-one appointments regarding Graduate Route or other post-study visa options as the focus of our advice work is assisting students and applicants with queries relating to their student visa.

 Other visa options

-UKCISA provides an overview of the visa options that may be available to you once your program is complete such as Skilled Worker.
+UKCISA provides an overview of the visa options that may be available to you once your program is complete.

 Help with looking for work